Dirac brackets for classical radiative observables

 We present an exact derivation of the static contribution at all orders in spin in appendix~\ref{sec:app2}, which gives

 where $\mathcal{I}(\sigma)$ is defined in \eqref{eq:Isigma_int}.
-Interestingly, our calculation reveals that the static angular momentum change stems from the change of the impact parameter $\Delta b_i^\mu$, implying that it is sensitive to the Bondi–Metzner–Sachs frame \cite{Bondi:1960jsa,Sachs:1962wk,Veneziano:2022zwh,Riva:2023xxm,Elkhidir:2024izo,Veneziano:2025ecv}.
+Interestingly, our calculation reveals that the static angular momentum change stems from the change of the impact parameter $\Delta b_i^\mu$, implying that it is sensitive to the Bondi–Metzner–Sachs frame \cite{Bondi:1960jsa,Sachs:1962wk,Veneziano:2022zwh,Riva:2023xxm,Elkhidir:2024izo,Veneziano:2025ecv}, which might also be related to the subtraction scheme \eqref{eq:subtraction_scheme_K4} of the radial action.
 In the spinless case our results are consistent with the ones obtained in the eikonal formalism \cite{DiVecchia:2022owy,DiVecchia:2022piu,Heissenberg:2024umh}, but their generalization to higher orders in spin is completely new.

 The explicit expressions of our results are given in the ancillary files.
 Specifically, we provide the the velocity change $\Delta v_1^\mu$, spin kick $\Delta s_1^\mu$, as well as the change of the impact parameter $\Delta b_1^\mu$ (including radiative contributions), which are sufficient to reconstruct the orbital angular momentum change $\Delta L_1^{\mu\nu} = (b_1^{[\mu} + \Delta b_1^{[\mu}) (v_1^{\nu]} + \Delta v_1^{\nu]}) - b_1^{[\mu} v_1^{\nu]} $.
 For completeness, we also provide the change of the total angular momentum vector in the CM frame $\Delta L^\mu $ with $L^\mu = \epsilon^{\mu}{}_{\nu\rho\sigma} b^\nu v_1^\rho v_2^\sigma /E$.